jlento/mg/README.md

 Development environment
 -----------------------

+Let's use Ubuntu 16.04 LTS virtual machine as a reference environment.

 1. Install git, VirtualBox and Vagrant (1.8.2+) to your OS.

 2. Clone this repository

         git clone https://github.com/jlento/mg.git

-3. Run commands
+3. Go to the cloned project root `mg` and boot up the VM

         cd mg
         vagrant up

-A fresh Ubuntu 16.04 virtual machine with all necessary packages should eventually boot.
-The project root `.../mg/` on the host machine is synchronized to directory `/vagrant` in the guest VM.
+4. Vagrant version 1.8.1 or earlier fails to provision the VM, but that can be done manually (this step is unnecessary for Vagrant 1.8.2+)

+        vagrant ssh -c "sudo bash /vagrant/bootstrap.sh"
+        vagrant reload

-You may need to fix the keyboard settings in the VM to what you actually have in the front of you, for me for example with
+5. You may need to fix the keyboard settings in the VM to what you actually have in the front of you, for me for example with

         gsettings set org.gnome.desktop.input-sources sources "[('xkb', 'fi+mac')]"

 Build